Soffos-Inc/soffosai-js/soffosai/README.md

 ## Events
-- Events are being generated on service, node, and pipeline key operations.
+- Events are being generated on service, Service, and pipeline key operations.
 These events are:
 ```
 "soffosai:on-request" - dispatched when a http request is sent to Soffosai API,
 "soffosai:on-response" - dispatched when a http response is received,